 Leonard Clampett

 Leonard Clampett ran a number of proposed constitutional arguments, but the main contention seems to be the section 115 currency argument which appears in many of his cases.
-He was also among the plaintiffs in Halliday v The Commonwealth of Australia [2000] FCA 950 which contested the Goods and Services Tax, and the New Tax … Continue reading Leonard Clampett
+He was also among the plaintiffs in Halliday v The Commonwealth of … Continue reading Leonard Clampett

 The Institute of Taxation Research and Wayne Levick

 The Institute of Taxation Research was formed in 1998, promising that one could make any tax liability voluntary if they used their services.
-The strategy centered around the proposition that the taxation legislation is invalid, as the whole legal system has no basis in law and the Constitution is invalid, so there is no basis … Continue reading The Institute of Taxation Research and Wayne Levick
+The strategy centered around the proposition that the taxation legislation is invalid, as the whole legal system … Continue reading The Institute of Taxation Research and Wayne Levick

 The Organized Pseudolegal Commercial Argument (OPCA) Litigant Case